IPad: iPad

 The first generation of iPad was announced on January 27, 2010, and pre-ordering began on March 12.
+Initial reaction to the product name, which struck some women as a menstrual pun "indicative of a male-helmed team oblivious" to the connotations, was negative.

 A Wi-Fi-capable version was released in the United States on April 3 and a 3G-capable version was released on April 30.
 Apple released iPad models internationally on May 28, July 23, and September 17.
-The first iPad has a 1 GHz Apple A4 central processing unit (CPU) with 256 megabytes (MB) of random access memory (RAM) and a PowerVR SGX535 graphics processing unit (GPU).
+The first iPad has a 1 GHz Apple A4 CPU with 256 MB of RAM and a PowerVR SGX535 GPU.
 It has four buttons; a home button that directs the user to its homepage, a wake-and-sleep button, and two volume-control buttons.
 Its multi-touch-based display has a resolution of 1,024 by 768 pixels.

 The second generation of iPad was announced on March 2, 2011, and released on March 11.
 It is 33% thinner and 15% lighter than its predecessor, and uses a dual-core Apple A5 chip consisting of a twice-as-fast CPU and a nine-times-faster GPU.
 It has one camera each on the front and the back, both of which support Apple's video-telephony service, FaceTime.
 Apple slimmed the iPad by eliminating the display's stamped-sheet-metal frame, using thinner glass for the screen overlay, and eliminating some space between the display and battery.

 The third generation of iPad was announced on March 7, 2012, and released on March 16.
 It uses a dual-core Apple A5X chip embedded with quad-core graphics.
 Its Retina Display is 2,048 by 1,536 pixels and its pixels are 50% denser than those of standard displays.
 Unlike the iPhone and iPod Touch's built-in applications, which work in portrait, landscape-left and landscape-right orientations, the iPad's built-in applications support the upside-down orientation of the device.
 Consequently, the device has no "native" orientation; only the relative position of the home button changes.

 The fourth generation of iPad was announced on October 23, 2012, and released on November 2.
-It has an Apple A6X chip, improved LTE and WiFi connectivity, a five-megapixel, rear-facing camera that is capable of recording 1080p videos, and a 720p front-facing FaceTime HD camera.
+It has an Apple A6X chip, replaces the 30-pin dock connector with a Lightning port, has improved LTE and WiFi connectivity, a five-megapixel, rear-facing camera that is capable of recording 1080p videos, and a 720p front-facing FaceTime HD camera.
 Its display has a resolution of 2,048 by 1,536 pixels.

 The fifth generation of iPad was announced on March 21, 2017, and released on March 24.
 It uses an Apple A9 chip with an accompanying M9 motion coprocessor, and its cameras can capture low-light and HD-quality shots.
 Despite using the same Apple A9 and M9 processors as the 2015 iPhone 6S, it lacks support of the always-on "Hey Siri" voice recognition, a feature advertised as being made possible by low-power processing in those chips.